 All sources and loads are filtered to display only the components connected to all nets of your DC power rail.
 You can easily identify the important loads for your analysis with no wasted time scouring through all the components in your design looking for the right components.

 3. Define Source Net Voltage and Maximum Current

 Defining the voltage and current from your source is essential to determine how your will operate for analysis.
 In , you can test the upper and lower limits of your design.
 For example, you can visually see areas of high current density and unexpected voltage drops.

 Identifying these areas facilitates optimization of power shapes dimensions by showing you areas that require alteration.
 You also have the added benefit of determining possible resonant structures to remove from your design.

 4. Define Load Net Current and Minimum Voltage Levels Relative to One Specific Power Net

 You can analyze the necessary voltage and current draws from component loads to ensure their proper utilization in your Printed Boar.
 Visualizing the voltage and current density flows gives you peace of mind that your design will function as intended and will allow you to easily spot problems with return current in your design.

 Current Density Plot from Load to Source

-With these four steps, designers of every experience level can reap the benefits of PDN analysis, including: reduced power shape dimensions, optimized return currents, and eliminated resonant ground shapes.
-Want to optimize your PDN at design time?
-Register now for a PDN Analyzer free trial today
+With these four steps, designers of every experience level can reap the benefits of analysis, including: reduced power shape dimensions, optimized return currents, and eliminated resonant ground plane shapes.
+Want to optimize your at design time?
+Register now for a free trial today